 ML in lead scoring

-Predictive lead scoring produces metrics for current customers’ anticipated value compared to the demographics and behaviors of prospective customers
+Predictive lead scoring provides metrics on current customers’ anticipated value relative to the demographics and behaviors of prospective customers.

-Based on this comparison, ML-focused algorithms develop a larger image of members within your target audience who most likely need additional nurturing.
+Based on this comparison, ML-focused algorithms develop a broader picture of members in your target audience who most likely need additional nurturing.

-It is crucial to note that predictive lead scoring depends on the data of present customers; improving your profiles of current customers in CRM will update your predictive lead scoring model.
+It is crucial to note that predictive lead scoring depends on data from current customers; improving your profiles of current customers in the CRM will update your predictive lead scoring model.

 Behavioral Scoring and Lead Scoring Intelligence

-Lead intelligence is a pipeline that tries to give a 180-degree view of every prospect on his journey to buy, and marketers are the ones looking at this process through the eyeglass.
+Lead intelligence is a pipeline that aims to provide a 180-degree view of every prospect on their journey to buy, and marketers are the ones looking at this process through the lens.

 The addition of the behavioral data component in lead scoring today is also part of the new thinking among marketers that the name of the game is no longer more leads but “better” or qualified leads.

-The effort is to hand over Marketing Qualified leads (MQLs) as “sales-ready” to the colleagues from Sales, thus saving the latter time and resources, and overall helping organizations increase their lead conversion rates.
+The effort is to hand over Marketing Qualified leads (MQLs) as “sales-ready” to colleagues in Sales, thereby saving them time and resources and, overall, helping organizations increase their lead conversion rates.

 And in this, behavioral data is being seen as one that is coming to play a major role.